-Welcome to the Department of Human Development and Family Science (HDFS) at the University of Missouri.
-The University of Missouri is a comprehensive research-intensive university and the first public university established west of the Mississippi River.
-We are very proud of the long and storied traditions at Mizzou and our department is a strong entity within the university and the College of Human and Environmental Sciences.
+Welcome to the Department of Human Development and Family Science (HDFS) at the University of Missouri!
+Mizzou is a comprehensive research-intensive land-grant university and the first public university established west of the Mississippi River.
+We are proud of the long and storied traditions at Mizzou and our department is a strong entity within the university and the College of Human Environmental Sciences.

-The department offers a history of excellence in training in the areas of research, teaching, and service.
-In addition to our outstanding undergraduate degree options, we offer an assortment of graduate degrees, both online and on campus, that can lead to careers in research, college or university teaching, industry, government agencies, or to administrative positions in public and private institutions.
-For example, since 2000, our program has graduated more faculty members to positions at Doctoral/Research Extensive University family Science departments than any other program in the United States.
-We are extremely proud of past alumni and invite you to join our list.
+Educate.
+HDFS offers undergraduate and graduate students hands-on training in research, teaching, and service.
+We offer several undergraduate and graduate degree options, both on campus and online, that can lead to careers in research, college or university teaching, industry, government agencies, or to administrative positions in public and private institutions.
+At the graduate level, students can enhance their service careers in youth development, community and family services, and gerontology by earning a Master's degree completely online.
+Our research-intensive on-campus PhD program consistently graduates faculty members to positions at Doctoral/Research Extensive Universities across the country.
+We are extremely proud of our alumni and invite you to join our list.

-These are some of the highlights of the various accomplishments and features that make our department excellent.
-We invite you to browse through the website, contact us directly to ask questions, and explore and conduct your own research to find out about our people and our programs.
-We are confident that a visit to our department and university will confirm your expectations of high quality undergraduate and graduate programs.
+These are some of the highlights of the accomplishments and features that make our department an excellent choice.
+We invite you to contact us directly with questions and explore our website to learn more about our faculty, students, and programs.
+We are confident that a visit to our department and Mizzou will confirm your expectations of high quality undergraduate and graduate education and training.